DEFRA/ffc-jenkins-pipeline-library/README.md

 buildNodeJs environment: 'dev'
 ```

-Should you have a pipeline where you need to call the various methods individually, these have been moved to individual files:
+Should you have a pipeline where you need to call the various methods individually, these have been moved to individual files.
+For full details, see the individual function details in the next section.
 | DefraUtils | New Equivalent |
 |------------|:----------------:|
 | destroyPrSqsQueues | queues.destroyPrSqsQueues |